srcolinas/srcolinas.github.io/content/json-parser.md

 ## Food for Thought

+I don't know whether the test suite suggested by the Coding Challenges guide is complete or not, so you may still encounter issues with the end implementation from time to time.
+However, that's how it works: whenever you find a new piece of the spec that doesn't fit the programm, you update the tests and then update the code accordingly.
+By the way, keep in mind that this is an academic exercise on TDD, use standard JSON libraries in real life.

 It is possible to come up with a solution that doesn't make use of iterators, we can instead make it with a list and the code may look simpler.
 However, I wanted to challenge myself making an implementation that only reads each character once and doesn't load the file into memory at once.
 I am sorry if that brought you unnecessary dificulties for you.